Water licensing in Western Australia

 Water licensing process There are five stages to applying for a new licence or permit, or in making changes to an existing licence.
 Stage 1

 Do I need a licence or permit?

-Are you planning to:construct or alter a bore (well) or draw groundwater? (pdf)use surface water from a watercourse? (pdf)interfere with bed and banks of a
+Are you planning to: construct or alter a bore (well) or draw groundwater ? (pdf) use surface water from a watercourse ? (pdf) interfere with

 There are some activities that do not require a licence or permit.
 The following information outlines these exemptions.
 Construct a well and take groundwater exemption